What is The Yorkshire Knee Clinic?

 Why Yorkshire Knee Clinic?

-Our philosophy is that by building a team of clinicians whose main focus is the knee we are able to provide the highest level of specialised, state-of-the-art treatments for both general and more complex knee problems.
+Our philosophy is that by building a team of clinicians whose main focus is the knee we are able to provide the highest level of specialised, state-of-the-art treatments particularly for more complex knee problems.
 Our consultant-led approach provides the assurance that our patients will always receive the best advice and most appropriate treatment from leading specialists in the area.

-The conditions treated range across the whole spectrum of knee ailments: from sports injuries to arthritis, from arthroscopy (keyhole surgery) and ligament reconstruction to the full complement of knee replacement/resurfacing options.
+The conditions treated range across the whole spectrum of knee ailments: from sports injuries to arthritis, from arthroscopy (keyhole surgery) and ligament reconstruction to the full complement of knee replacement options.